pitastrudl/wekanwiki/Security-Disclosure.md

 Typical already known or "no impact" bugs such as:

 - Brute force password guessing.
 Currently there is no brute force limitations in number of guesses for logins and API, pull requests welcome.
+You can use some [WAF](https://en.wikipedia.org/wiki/Web_application_firewall) to protect against brute force etc, like for example [AWS WAF](https://aws.amazon.com/waf/).
 - Security issues related to that Wekan uses Meteor 1.6.0.1 related packages, and upgrading to newer Meteor 1.6.1 is complicated process that requires lots of changes to many dependency packages.
 Upgrading [has been tried many times, spending a lot of time](https://github.com/meteor/meteor/issues/9609) but there still is issues.
 Helping with package upgrades is very welcome.
 - [Wekan API old tokens not replaced correctly](https://github.com/wekan/wekan/issues/1437)
 - Missing Cookie flags on non-session cookies or 3rd party cookies